NielRamos-CS/Niel-Ramos/index.md

 ## About Me {#about}

 Hello!
-I'm Niel Haldane G. Ramos, a passionate web developer with a strong background in computer science.
-I have a keen interest in problem-solving and technology.
-My goal is to create innovative solutions that improve everyday life.
+I'm Niel Haldane G. Ramos, a dedicated computer science major with a strong passion for problem-solving and innovation in technology.
+I enjoy exploring various areas of computer science, including software development and web technologies.
+My goal is to create efficient and user-friendly applications that enhance everyday experiences.
+I am constantly seeking opportunities to expand my knowledge and skills in this dynamic field.

 ---